the-it-weirdo/Covid-19_Dashboard/README.md

 ![GitHub watchers](https://img.shields.io/github/watchers/the-it-weirdo/Covid-19_Dashboard?style=social)

-**Covid-19 Dashboard** is a simple Android application 📱 which shouws the current case counts of various countries and also global case counts.
+**Covid-19 Dashboard** is a simple Android application 📱 which shows the current case counts of various countries and also global case counts.
 It is built using *Modern Android development* tools.
 Dedicated to all Android Developers with ❤️.

 <table style="width:100%">